foc-me/rsk-template/readme.md

-# @focme/rsk-template
+# rsk-template lib

-this is the template for create-rsk2
+a lib project template with rollup